-Thomas Shannon describes the economic, labor, technology, and other processes among the three zones, as shown in Figure 1.2.

-Central to these relationships is the learning of appropriate economic values that facilitate modernization.
-Some of these values are conveyed through advertising as well as in the content of Western core-produced mass media exports.
+Thomas Shannon describes the economic, labor, technology, and other processes among the three zones, as shown in Figure 1.1.27 Central to these relationships is the learning of appropriate economic values that facilitate modernization.
+Some of these values are conveyed through advertising as well as in the content of Western coreproduced mass media exports.
 Also central to the relationships among the sectors is a mass communication system that allows the transfer of media materials to create either a broadly based popular culture for a mass market or audience, or alternative cultures for a niche market large enough to encourage imports of select media products or services.
-The essential point is that despite criticisms of modernization theory and goals, there are nevertheless clear stages and goals that periphery nations need to learn, pass through, adopt, or clear as a precondition for advancing to the next zone, the semiperiphery.
-The nations in the semiperiphery engage in both core-like and periphery-like economic and media behavior.
-They strive to emulate core values over periphery values in order to become a core nation over time.
+The essential point is that, despite criticisms of modernization theory and goals, there are nevertheless clear stages and goals that peripheral nations need to learn, pass through, adopt, or clear as a precondition for advancing to the next zone, the semiperiphery.
+The nations in the semiperiphery engage in both core-like and periphery-like Figure 1.1 Relationships in the capitalist world economy Source: Thomas Shannon, An Introduction to the World-System Perspective, Boulder, CO: Westview Press, 1989, p.
+29 © 1989, 1996 by Westview Press.
+Reprinted by permission of Westview Press.

+economic and media behavior.
+They strive to emulate core values over peripheral values in order to become a core nation over time.

-The core nations are generally considered to be the United States of America, the European Union (EU), without the most recent 10 entrants which are considered to still be semi-peripheral nations, Canada, Japan, Norway, Israel, Australia, New Zealand, South Korea, Switzerland, and South Africa.
+The core nations are generally considered to be the United States of America, the European Union, without the most recent 10 entrants which are considered to still be semiperipheral nations, Canada, Japan, Norway, Israel, Australia, New Zealand, South Korea, Switzerland, and South Africa.

-The semi-peripheral nations are China, Brazil, India, Chile, Turkey, Mexico, Venezuela, Argentina, Russia, Saudi Arabia, Egypt, Oman, Pakistan, Croatia, Iceland, Philippines, and the 10 new members of the EU.
-They are Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovak Republic, and Slovenia).
-This latter group was on the fast track to become core nations since the EU provides the necessary leadership and access to capital and consumer markets to rapidly improve their economies as compared to their former status of being small and marginal nations on the world's stage.
-But with the global economic downturn the pace of economic gains has been slowed, and in some cases, like Hungary, has become negative.
-Yet over the next few decades China, Brazil, and India are also likely to become core nations and rival both the United States and the EU as world economic powers.
+The semiperipheral nations are China, Brazil, India, Chile, Turkey, Mexico, Venezuela, Argentina, Russia, Saudi Arabia, Egypt, Oman, Pakistan, Croatia, Iceland, Philippines, and the 10 new members of the European Union (Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovak Republic, and Slovenia), which are on the fast track to become core nations.
+The European Union provides the necessary leadership and access to capital and consumer markets to rapidly improve their economies compared to their former status of being small, marginal nations on the world's stage.
+Over the next few decades China, Brazil, and India are also likely to become core nations and to rival both the United States and the European Union as world economic powers.

-The peripheral nations are the least developed nations, frequently referred to as the Third World or developing countries.
-Most of Africa, Latin America, large parts of Asia, and the least developed member states of the former Soviet Union are in this third zone.
-This zone has the least trade, weakest economies, high corruption and health problems, and fewest news stories written or broadcast about them, plus the worst internet connectivity on the planet.
+The peripheral nations - that is, most of Africa, Latin America, and large parts of Asia - are the least developed nations, frequently referred to as the "Third World" or as developing countries.
+This zone has the least trade, the weakest economies, high rates of corruption and health problems, and the fewest news stories written or broadcast about them, plus the worst Internet connectivity on the planet.
 The news stories that do appear about these countries are negative, focusing on coups, civil wars, or natural disasters.
 Industrialization, which is central to the rise of capitalism and capitalists, has yet to reach this peripheral zone.
-Literacy - the ability to read newspapers, books, or magazines - is also lacking in this last zone.
+Literacy - the ability to read newspapers, books, or magazines - is also lacking in this zone.
 A defining characteristic of the peripheral zone is the agrarian nature of their economies.

-They lack influence or power in defining their relations with the core, with the major exception of being able to ban all foreign media imports, as Iran and other authoritarian regimes have done (see Figure 1.3).
+They lack influence or power in defining their relations with the core, with the major exception of being able to ban all foreign media imports, as Iran, North Korea, and other authoritarian regimes have done (see Figure 1.2).